-During fiscal 2016, failure and maintenance related categories represented the largest portion of our sales mix, at approximately 84% of total sales, with failure related categories continuing to be our largest set of categories.
-While we have not experienced any fundamental shifts in our category sales mix as compared to previous years, in our domestic stores we did experience a slight increase in mix of sales of the failure and discretionary categories as compared to last year.
-We believe the improvement in these sales categories was driven by differences in regional weather patterns, improved merchandise assortments due to the products we have added over the last year and lower gas prices.
+During fiscal 2017, failure and maintenance related categories represented the largest portion of our sales mix, at approximately 84% of total sales, with failure related categories continuing to be our largest set of categories.
+While we have not experienced any fundamental shifts in our category sales mix as compared to previous years, in our domestic stores we did experience a slight increase in mix of sales of the failure category as compared to last year.
+We believe the improvement in this sales category was driven by differences in regional weather patterns and improved merchandise assortments due to the products we have added over the last year.
 Our sales mix can be impacted by severe or unusual weather over a short term period.
 Over the long term, we believe the impact of the weather on our sales mix is not significant.

-Our primary response to fluctuations in the demand for the products we sell is to adjust our advertising message, store staffing and product assortment.
+Our primary response to fluctuations in the demand for the products we sell is to adjust our advertising message, store staffing, and product assortment.
 In recent years, we initiated a variety of strategic tests focused on increasing inventory availability in our domestic stores.
-As part of those tests, we closely studied our hub distribution model, store inventory levels and product assortment, which led to strategic tests on increased frequency of delivery to our domestic stores and significantly expanding parts assortment in select domestic stores we call mega hubs.
-During fiscal 2015, we concluded our tests on these specific new concepts and continued to roll out these strategic initiatives in fiscal 2016.
-During fiscal 2016, we continued the implementation of more frequent deliveries from our distribution centers to additional domestic stores and the execution of our mega hub strategy.
-We expect to continue this effort in fiscal 2017 and beyond.
+As part of those tests, we closely studied our hub distribution model, store inventory levels and product assortment, which led to strategic tests on increased frequency of delivery to our domestic stores and significantly expanding parts and assortment in select domestic stores we call mega hubs.
+During fiscal 2015, we concluded our tests on these specific new concepts.
+During fiscal 2016 and most of fiscal 2017, we continued the implementation of more frequent deliveries from our distribution centers to additional domestic stores and the execution of our mega hub strategy.
+In the fourth quarter of fiscal 2017, however, we made substantial changes to test different scenarios to determine the optimal approach around increased delivery frequency.
+We expect to conclude this test in fiscal 2018.